-There’s been a lot of misunderstanding over rumours that there was once a plan to dumb submarine hulls off the Scottish coast, but the plan was abandoned decades ago.
+There’s been a lot of misunderstanding over rumours that there was once a plan to dump submarine hulls off the Scottish coast, but the plan was abandoned decades ago.

 Many people have been claiming that issues over disposal of nuclear missile carrying submarines are to be “resolved” with the potential dumping of the hulls off the Scottish coast but people we’ve spoken to suggest that this rumour is a relic from the past as it was considered and dropped due to health concerns in the 1980’s.